CDRT/mk_docs/docs/ref/dash/index.md

 		![DASH Support setting](https://cdrt.github.io/mk_docs/img/dash/5-dash.jpg)

 	 3. **RealTek LAN Controller** - Reset the DASH Credentials under RealManage Setup.
 These credentials are used for Digest Authentication of the management service to the client.
 You may need to scroll down to see **Realtek Manage Setup**.

-		!!! note
-			The default credentials are Administrator/Realtek. *Both* username and password are case sensitive.
+Some systems are shipped with default credentials already set.
+If they are set, the possible username/password values are either Administrator/Realtek or Administrator/Password. *Both* username and password are case sensitive.

 		![RealManage Setup](https://cdrt.github.io/mk_docs/img/dash/6-dash.png)